Meeting room readiness

 What data does RoomScore collect?

-RoomScore collects acoustic measurements, anonymized geometry, and equipment info for benchmarks.
+RoomScore collects acoustic measurements, room metrics, and equipment info for benchmarks.
 Room names and location fields stay in your account.
-Optional room notes and environment signals may be sent to our AI for analysis context (not used in scoring and not included in the research dataset).
-Photos are optional for AI analysis and deleted from cloud storage after processing (cached locally up to 7 days).
+Room notes stay in your account and may be used for AI analysis.
+Environment signals (Wi-Fi, light, barometer, vibration, sound classification) may be included in anonymized research dataset for benchmarking context when captured.
+Photos are required for AI analysis and deleted from cloud storage after processing (cached locally up to 7 days).
 See the privacy policy for details.

 Can I use this for acoustic certification?